rackerlabs/technical-blog/_posts/2020-05-22-cloud-native-scurity-for-aws.md

 ### Challenges

-Simply enabling a set of CNS tools, however, is inadequate.
+Simply enabling a set of CNS tools is inadequate.
 You also need the expertise to deploy and use the tools and to interpret the results.
-Among the many challenges you might face in this quest are the following concerns:
+Among the many challenges you might face are the following concerns:

-- Defining a security strategy that adheres to best practises.
+- Defining a security strategy that adheres to best practices.
 - Deploying and managing the right security products for your business.
 - Providing staff to monitor and respond to security alerts around the clock
-- Having security event and information management (SEIM), or a consolidated view into security data across multiple environments.
+- Having security event and information management (SEIM) or a consolidated view into security data across multiple environments.
 - Having a security operations center (SOC) or certified AWS security experts in house.